 Digitalisation is one of the most significant topics of the 21st century.
-The rapid pace of technological development often leaves individuals struggling to understand these new tools.
+The rapid pace of technological development often leaves individuals needing help understanding these new tools.
 This evolution presents both challenges and opportunities for the educational sector.
-On one hand, the incorporation of new technologies - along with their potential and risks - into curricula is essential, while on the other hand, these technologies provide unprecedented teaching and learning opportunities.
+On the one hand, the incorporation of new technologies - along with their potential and risks - into curricula is essential, while on the other hand, these technologies provide unprecedented teaching and learning opportunities.
 For example, the "digital divide" - a term describing the gap between those with and without access to digital technologies - poses a significant challenge in integrating these technologies into education.
-3D technologies, such as 3D printers and augmented reality, render abstract teaching content more tangible, while AIbased tools assist teachers in lesson preparation and practice, and serve as personalized learning tools for differentiated education.
+3D technologies, such as 3D printers and augmented reality, render abstract teaching content more tangible.
+At the same time, AI-based tools assist teachers in lesson preparation and practice, and serve as personalized learning tools for differentiated education.
 Overall, digitalization demands a new understanding of both what and how we teach and learn.
-In this area, you will find workshops featuring hands-on activities and best practice examples, alongside in-depth analyses and effectiveness studies that illustrate the modern developments in STEM education in the digital age.
+In this area, participants will find workshops featuring hands-on activities and best practice examples, alongside in-depth analyses and effectiveness studies that illustrate the modern developments in STEM education in the digital age.